OpenMDAO/OpenMDAO-Framework/docs/user-guide/overview.rst

 Introduction to the OpenMDAO Framework
 ======================================

-MDAO stands for Multidisciplinary Analysis and Optimization.
+MDAO stands for `Multidisciplinary Analysis and Optimization`.
 OpenMDAO is an open source framework for analyzing and solving MDAO problems.
 In OpenMDAO, a problem is represented by a system of objects called components.